 18. Take a break and play Wii in the Nintendo Gaming Lounge.
 There are two lounges, one on Blackcomb and the other on Whistler Mountain.

 19. Careen down the Olympic bobsleigh run at the Whistler Sliding Centre.
 With a trained bobsleigh pilot at the ‘wheel’, the sleigh can reach speeds of up to 125 kilometers per hour.
 This experience is suitable for older teens.

 20. Catch Whistler’s best skiers and riders hit a big air jump through a blazing ring of fire at the Fire and Ice Show every Sunday night.
 Even your jaded teens will be impressed.

-21. Strap on some snowshoes or skis for cross country skiing and head to Lost Lake Park, just a few minutes’ walk from Whistler Village.
+21. Strap on some snowshoes or skis for cross country skiing and head to Lost Lake Park, just a few minutes’ walk from Whistler Village along the valley trail.
 Everyone can snowshoe, even the wee ones.
 If you need rentals, check out Cross Country Connection at the Lost Lake PassivHaus.

 22. Look for the yellow “Family Certified” or Whistler Kids logos on places and spaces that are designated family-friendly, from restaurants to on-mountain runs and secret spots, like the Magic Castle and Tree Fort.

-23. The Family Après event takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
+23. Join the Family Après event that takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
 Kids can enjoy Canadian-themed activities and entertainment.
 This adds to the already popular outdoor skating rink available at Whistler Olympic Plaza.